knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 The `LoaderInterface` argument is an object that's a lot like the `YamlFileLoader` that we created manually in `roar.php`.
 This loader can *also* read other formats, like XML.
-But byeond that, it's the same: you create a loader and then pass it a file full of services.
+But beyond that, it's the same: you create a loader and then pass it a file full of services.

 When Symfony boots, it only loads *one* configuration file - `config_dev.yml`